 He maintained his link with Trampoline through his club but family-life came first.
 "My wife means everything to me", says Brett, "I need to thank her and my sons, Alexander and Tyson, for their ongoing supoprt".
 When his sons turned seven and eight years, Brett began to focus more on the sport again.

 Having maintained his international judging accreditation, Brett shifted his renewed energy into judging.
 In a 2001 international judging course he "did well" and was awarded Brevet II.
 In 2003 he was invited to judge at his first World Championships and has judged at every one since, except 2009.
 At a 2005 Intercontinental Judging Course, Brett scored the highest combined exam results, judging Trampoline, Synchro, Tumbling and DMT, and was awarded Brevet I, which he maintains today.
 Brett judged at the Beijing Olympics and will judge in London at the 2012 Olympics.
 Only eight judges are required to judge at an Olympic Trampoline competition.
 Brett's selection backs up former Gymnastics Australia's Events Manager and Trampoline Program Manager Russell Smart's statement that "Brett is an outstanding judge; renowned as one of the best judges in the world".
+Brett is currently the National Coach of the Australian team.

 In addition to coaching, judging and being a dad, Brett is a full-time teacher and sports coordinator at Belmont High School, in the Hunter Region NSW.
 He has convened State and Regional Schools Trampoline competitions, and has been heavily involved in school springboard diving.